dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 using it.

-Custom actions in METplus may be implemented as Docker container actions, JavaScript actiosn, or composite actions.
-Composite actions are the preferred approach for new custom actions going forward, since they avoid Docker image build/pull overhead and are not restricted to Linus runners.
+Custom actions in METplus may be implemented as Docker container actions, JavaScript actions, or composite actions.
+Composite actions are the preferred approach for new development going forward, since they avoid Docker image build/pull overhead and are not restricted to Linux runners.

 Free Disk Space
 ---------------